sinequa/sba-angular/docs/apps/5-vanilla-builder.md

 ```

 * `--app-module-dependencies` is a configuration's dependencies file specific to vanilla-builder.
-It allow to remove useless dependencies depending on what components you use inside the application.
+It allows to remove useless dependencies depending on what components you use inside the application.
 * `--config` is the path of the project's configuration json previously downloaded.
 * `--config-path` is the path of the **config.ts** file to use to paste the global configuration.
 * `--config-identifier` is the name of the constant to use inside the **config.ts** file to paste the configuration.
 By default it's value is `GLOBAL_CONFIG`, so it's optional if you don't use your own value.

-When the static generation ends, a full static Angular's application will be available without any traces of the **ui-builder**'s components and directives and all the global configuration will be written inside the **config.ts** file and use by de configuration service by default.
+When the static generation ends, a full static Angular's application will be available without any traces of the **ui-builder**'s components and directives.
+All the global configuration will be written inside the **config.ts** file and used by de configuration service by default.